dh1tw/remoteAudio/README.md

-Both, the server and the client provide extensive configuration possibilities, either through a configuration file (TOML|YAML|JSON), typically located in your home directory `/home/your_user/.remoteAudio.toml`.
+Both, the server and the client provide extensive configuration possibilities, either through a configuration file (TOML|YAML|JSON), typically located in your home directory `/home/your_user/.remoteAudio.toml`. or through pflags.

 An example configuration file is included in the repository.

-All parameters can also be set through flags.
+All parameters can be set through pflags.
 These are the options for the
 server:

 ```